 In Vision Computation Lab, we employ an interdisciplinary approach to integrate computational sciences and neuroscience, with the goal of solving similar problems in both fields through a concerted effort on two fronts:

-Neural coding and computation in biological vision: We aim to understand how our visual system represents the dynamic visual world (neural encoding) and how the perceptually and behaviorally relevant visual information can be read out from the responses of visual neurons (neural decoding).
-We use tools from signal processing, computational modeling, statistics, machine learning, and information theory for developing these encoding and decoding frameworks.
+Neural coding and computation in natural vision: We aim to understand how our visual system represents the dynamic visual world and how the perceptually and behaviorally relevant visual information can be read out from neuronal responses.
+We collect electrophysiological data from the brain and develop data-driven, statistical modeling frameworks to decipher this neural encoding/decoding.

 Research in our lab is supported by the National Institutes of Health (NIH), the National Science Foundation (NSF) and the National Aeronautics and Space Administration (NASA).